-(5) Includes \$13,380 million payables to SE note holders disclosed on a contractual maturity basis.
-The expected maturity of the notes is dependent on the repayment of the underlying loans included in the loan assets.
+(3) Includes \$11,424 million payables to SE note holders which is disclosed on the basis of expected maturity of the notes which are dependent on the repayment of the underlying loans that the SE holds.

-(6) Includes securities with conditional repayment obligations.
+(4) Includes securities with conditional repayment obligations.
 The cash outflow on the principal component on these securities is disclosed using the earliest optional exchange dates and the cash outflow of the interest component is disclosed using coupon dates instead of the contractual maturity.
 For contractual maturity of these securities refer to Note 26 Loan capital, further these instruments may be converted into ordinary shares on the occurrence of an other exchange event, and this may impact their maturity profile.

-(7) Cash flows on contingent liabilities and commitments are dependent on the occurrence of various future events and conditions and may or may not result in an outflow of resources.
-These are reported in the '0 to 3 months' unless they are payable on demand, or the contractual terms specify a longer dated cash flow.
+(5) Cash flows on contingent liabilities and commitments are dependent on the occurrence of various future events and conditions and may or may not result in an outflow of resources.